binkley/oracle-plsql-unit-testing/README.md

-Running tests finds and calls all procedures that start with `TEST_` in a given package, recording which pass (do not raise the custom exception), which fail (do raise the custom exception), and which error (raise any other exception).
+Running tests finds and calls all procedures that start with `TEST_` in a given package, recording which pass (do not raise the custom exception), which fail (do raise the custom exception), and which error (raises any other exception).

 Failed assertions show the line of code which failed.
 Errored tests print a